ImpowerGames/impower/concept-generator/README.md

 # Impower Concept Generator

-These are the generator scripts that we use for our random concept generators.
+These are the scripts and relevancy algorithms we use for our random concept generators.

 ---